kubestellar/kubestellar/docs/content/direct/user-guide-intro.md

 There is also an example run through of steps 2--7 that starts with (a slightly modified version of) the OCM Quick Start and also dovetails with the example scenarios.
 See [here](start-from-ocm.md).

+## Observability and Monitoring

+KubeStellar provides several endpoints and integrations for observability, including Prometheus metrics and debug endpoints.
+See the [Observability](observability.md) page for details on available metrics, endpoints, and how to access them.

 ## Troubleshooting

 See [the Troubleshooting guide](troubleshooting.md).